Driven by results

 You can't manage what you don't measure

 Each year, universities and schools invest a large portion of their budgets reaching students, keeping them engaged, and encouraging them to apply and enrol.
-To evaluate the impact of these investments, it requires measuring the effectiveness of campaigns across channels.
-Over 28 million students use Studyportals each year to explore their international study options.
-We offer a variety of services and solutions, tailored to your goals and needs, while having a complete picture of your ROI.
-Whether it’s about generating brand awareness about your institution or study programmes or growing the number of applications from certain countries to increase the student diversity on campus.
+To evaluate the impact of these investments, measuring the effectiveness of campaigns across channels is required.
+Over 46 million students use Studyportals each year to explore their international study options.
+We offer a variety of services and solutions, tailored to your goals and needs while having a complete picture of your ROI.
+Whether it’s about generating brand awareness about your institution or study programmes or growing the number of applications from certain countries to increase student diversity on campus.

 Are you already tracking?

 Web analytics software and CRM offer the most effective tools and methods for calculating your return on investment; they’re used all the time in online marketing and promotion, and using them will enable you to track your campaign more thoroughly.
 Once you master this, you will set targets and standards for different online channels.
 Ultimately, you can see whether your marketing and promotion budget is something you can justify.
 Double check whether your institution already uses web analytics tools.
 Sometimes, we’ve discovered, marketing departments aren’t always in close contact with the university’s webmasters.
 You can easily check whether you have web analytics tools (such as Google Analytics) implemented on your website.

 What to track?